drapergem/draper/README.md

 @articles = ArticlesDecorator.decorate(Article.all)
 ```

-Draper guesses the decorator used for each item from the name of the collection decorator ("ArticlesDecorator" becomes "ArticleDecorator").
+Draper guesses the decorator used for each item from the name of the collection decorator (`ArticlesDecorator` becomes `ArticleDecorator`).
 If that fails, it falls back to using each item's `decorate` method.
 Alternatively, you can specify a decorator by overriding the collection decorator's `decorator_class` method.

 Some pagination gems add methods to `ActiveRecord::Relation`.
 For example, [Kaminari](https://github.com/amatsuda/kaminari)'s `paginate` helper method requires the collection to implement `current_page`, `total_pages`, and `limit_value`.
 To expose these on a collection decorator, you can simply delegate to `source`: